THEME: GOD DESIRES TO SAVE ALL

 20th Sunday in Ordinary Time

-‘Keep justice, and do righteousness, for soon my salvation will come ….
+With such experiences, God inspired the Jews to come to the realization that His salvation is offered to peoples of all nations and races who have faith in Him and obey Him.
+Thus, when the Jews had returned from exile, the prophet proclaimed to them: “Thus says the Lord: ‘Keep justice, and do righteousness, for soon my salvation will come ….
 Let not the foreigner who has joined himself to the Lord say, the Lord will surely separate me from his people….
-And the foreigners who join themselves to the Lord, to minister to him, to love the name of the Lord, and to be his servants … these I will bring to my holy mountain, and make them joyful in my house of prayer …’ (Isaiah 56:1-7, RSV).
+And the foreigners who join themselves to the Lord, to minister to him, to love the name of the Lord, and to be his servants … these I will bring to my holy mountain, and make them joyful in my house of prayer …’” (Isaiah 56:1-7, RSV; first reading).

-Most of us are not descendants of Abraham by natural blood.
+Consider this: most of us are not descendants of Abraham by natural blood.
 However, by faith, we have become the children of Abraham, the Father of Faith (cf. second reading).
 In other words, by faith the door of salvation in Jesus has been opened to us.
-But like the foreigners of old who, besides believing in God, led righteous life, so good works should accompany our faith in the Lord.
+But like the foreigners of old who, besides believing in God, obeyed Him or His commandments, so good works should accompany our faith in the Lord.